IBE160/SG-Workin/docs/epics.md

 **Technical Notes:** Frontend UI for feedback, FastAPI endpoint to store feedback in Supabase.

+### Story 3.5: Escalation to Human Contact

+As a user,
+I want to be directed to a human contact when the chatbot cannot answer my question, So that I have a clear path to get the help I need.

+**Covers:** FR-007

+**Acceptance Criteria:**

+**Given** the chatbot has failed to answer my query after a reasonable number of attempts, **When** it cannot find a relevant answer,
+**Then** it provides a clear and direct link to the university's contact page.

+**Prerequisites:** Story 1.2

+**Technical Notes:** Frontend UI to display the link, logic in FastAPI to detect when to escalate.

 ## Epic 4: Deployment & Integration

 Make the chatbot publicly available and accessible to users.